-Julia features optional typing, multiple dispatch, and good performance, achieved using type inference and just-in-time (JIT) compilation, implemented using LLVM.
+Julia features optional typing, multiple dispatch, and good performance, achieved using type inference and just-in-time (JIT) compilation (and optional ahead-of-time compilation), implemented using LLVM.
 It is multi-paradigm, combining features of imperative, functional, and object-oriented programming.
 Julia provides ease and expressiveness for high-level numerical computing, in the same way as languages such as R, MATLAB, and Python, but also supports general programming.
 To achieve this, Julia builds upon the lineage of mathematical programming languages, but also borrows much from popular dynamic languages, including Lisp, Perl, Python, Lua, and Ruby.

 The most significant departures of Julia from typical dynamic languages are:

-- The core language imposes very little; Julia Base and the standard library is written in Julia itself, including primitive operations like integer arithmetic
+- The core language imposes very little; Julia Base and the standard library are written in Julia itself, including primitive operations like integer arithmetic

 - A rich language of types for constructing and describing objects, that can also optionally be used to make type declarations

 - The ability to define function behavior across many combinations of argument types via multiple dispatch